 Model Browser in Entity Framework:

-Note: We are going to work with the same example that we created in our introduction to Entity Framework Database First Approach article.
+In this article, I am going to discuss the Model Browser in Entity Framework Database First Approach.
+Please read our previous article where we discussed the Entity Data Model (EDM) in detail.
+We are going to work with the same example that we created in our introduction to Entity Framework Database First Approach article.
 Please read our introduction to Entity Framework Database First article before proceeding to this article.

 Model Browser in Entity Framework

-What is the Model Browser?
+What is Model Browser in Entity Framework?

 As you can see in the above image, the Model Browser contains the following objects:

-Diagrams: The Model Browser contains the visual diagrams of the EDM.
+- Diagrams: The Model Browser contains the Visual Diagrams of the EDM.
 You can see the default visual diagram created by EDM i.e. Diagram1.
 It is also possible to create multiple Visual diagrams for one EDM if the application has a large number of entities

-Complex Types: Complex types are the classes that are generated by EDM to contain the result of stored procedures, table-valued functions, etc. These complex types are customized classes for different purposes.
+- Complex Types: Complex types are the classes that are generated by EDM to contain the result of stored procedures, table-valued functions, etc. These complex types are customized classes for different purposes.

-Enum Types: Enum Types lists all the entities which are used as Enum in the entity framework.
+- Enum Types: Enum Types lists all the entities which are used as Enum in the entity framework.

-Associations: Associations lists all foreign key relationship between the entity types.
+- Associations: Associations lists all foreign key relationship between the entity types.

-In the next article, I am going to discuss the DbContext class in Entity Framework Database First Approach.
-In this article, I try to explain the Model Browser in Entity Framework Database First Approach and I hope you enjoyed Model Browser in Entity Framework article.
+In the next article, I am going to discuss the DbContext Class in Entity Framework Database First Approach.
+In this article, I try to explain the Model Browser in Entity Framework Database First Approach and I hope you enjoyed the Model Browser in Entity Framework article.
 Please give your valuable feedback and suggestions about this article.